 - Blood clots in the lungs

 - Severe infections

 A single risk factor may be enough to cause heart failure, but a combination of factors also increases your risk.

-If you have heart failure, your outlook depends on the cause and the severity, your overall health, and other factors such as your age.
-Complications can include:
+Complications of heart failure depend on the severity of heart disease, your overall health and other factors such as your age.
+Possible complications can include:

 - Kidney damage or failure.
 Heart failure can reduce the blood flow to your kidneys, which can eventually cause kidney failure if left untreated.
 Kidney damage from heart failure can require dialysis for treatment.

 The key to preventing heart failure is to reduce your risk factors.
-You can control or eliminate many of the risk factors for heart disease — high blood pressure and coronary artery disease, for example — by making lifestyle changes along with the help of any needed medications.
+You can control or eliminate many of the risk factors for heart disease by making healthy lifestyle changes and by taking the medications prescribed by your doctor.

 Lifestyle changes you can make to help prevent heart failure include: